taminomara/fake-ico/README.md

 Whenever CLI expects amount of money (i.e. `weth transfer` or `ico fund`), you can supply a positive integer with an optional suffix such as `eth`, `wei`, `gwei` for ether and `scm`, `asc` (atta-scam), `nsc` (nano-scam) for scam token.
+If you supply a value without any suffix, it's assumed to be in `wei` for ether and in `asc` for scam.
 CLI does not support floats at the moment.